Festa-Design-Studio/fds/README.md

 - `Project`: Portfolio projects and case studies with attributes like title, description, client, images
 - `Client`: Client information and relationships with attributes like name, logo, website
 - `TeamMember`: Team member information with attributes like name, position, bio, and social links
+- `WorkMetric`: Metrics displayed in the work section with attributes like value, title, description, color class, and display order

 ### Database Migrations